 Hello!
 My name is Tony.

-I spent the last year and a half building and running a makerspace at MIND+HAND, a community non-profit on the Southwest side of Chicago.
-The main goal of the space, outside of creating an impactful, engaging learning environment, was to develop an open-access space that lowered as many barriers to using the space as possible.
-Unfortunately, the space closed to the public in May 2019 due to changing priorities at MIND+HAND.
+- MIND+HAND, a community non-profit on the Southwest side of Chicago.
+The philosophy of our space was to develop an open-access space that lowered as many barriers to using the space as possible.